egorikas/LambdaVariableExtractor/README.md

 ```

 ## .NET Standart compatibility
-I am going to port this libraty to .NET Standart 2.0
+I am going to port this library to .NET Standart 2.0